-To begin, think about the future costs caused by a TBI, such as:
+To begin, think about the future traumatic brain injury costs, such as:

 - Rehabilitation: A traumatic brain injury can hinder or eliminate behaviors and abilities many of us take for granted.
 Day-to-day activities may be a significant challenge for someone with a TBI.
 Rehabilitative therapies are a great way to relearn or regain talents, but sessions may need to be scheduled routinely – and also for many years, or for the rest of your life.
+These may include brain injury occupational therapy, brain injury speech therapy, or brain injury inpatient rehabilitation.
 The cost of continued rehabilitation can accrue to extreme amounts.

 - Reduced earning potential: Living with a TBI is a challenge when it triggers numerous side effects, such as memory problems.
 It can be an unreasonable challenge to try to find and keep gainful employment if you have a TBI.
 Unfortunately, it is possible that your earning potential will be noticeably reduced.
 This amounts to a real cost that you should be granted through compensation from the liable party.

 - Adjustments to living space: If you are facing physical limitations due to you a TBI, then you will need adjustments to your living space and daily routines.
 For example, you might be dependent on a wheelchair to get around comfortably.
 As such, you will need to have a wheelchair ramp installed at the front of your property, or an automated chair lift for any staircases.
 The cost of making these new adjustments to your household can be expensive.